- Aboriginal women

 A huge petition tied with a yellow ribbon is presented to the House of Assembly consisting of 11,600 signatures.
 Around a third of the signatures collected are from men.
 The petition is officially tabled on 30 August.

-On the same day, the Constitution Amendment Bill is introduced in the Assembly by John Cockburn.
+On the same day, the Adult Suffrage Bill is introduced in the Assembly by John Cockburn.

 |8 November 1894||The second reading of the bill is moved.|

 |11 December 1894||The second reading of the bill is passed.|